tariqshaban/machine-learning-model-visualizer/README.md

 ==============================
 This is a submission of **assignment 1** for the **CIS722** course.

-It contains the code necessary to conduct simple classification and clustering models.
+It contains the code necessary to conduct simple classification and regression models.

 Getting Started
 ------------